Skip to content

 Why this is worth your time

-Here is the part that is not about my radar.
-It is about the thing my radar and your chatbot have in common.
+Here’s the part that applies to you too.
+It’s about the thing my radar and your chatbot have in common.

-The machine was exactly as confident about the fake as it is about a real model launch.
+The machine was exactly as confident about the fake as it’s about a real model launch.
 No wobble in its voice, no “this might be satire”, no hedge.
 It stated a fiction as a documented fact in the same flat, credible tone it uses for everything else, which is precisely the failure this whole site exists to point at.
 A confidently wrong answer and a confidently right one wear the same face.
-The only way to tell them apart is to check, and the machine will never volunteer which one you are looking at.
-It cannot.
-It does not know.
+The only way to tell them apart is to check.
+The machine will never volunteer which one you’re looking at, and it can’t, because it doesn’t know itself.

 It read a comedy sketch about AI failure and filed it, with total confidence, as a documented incident.

-And the thing that caught it was not a cleverer machine.
-I did not fix this by making the radar smarter.
 The thing that caught it was a dull, boring rule, applied by a human who refused to trust a confident summary: go and read the source.
-That rule is the whole method on this site compressed into one move.
-It is the Prompt Stack doing its job, separating what has been verified from what has merely been asserted, done with my own eyes rather than handed back to the machine that is already sure.
+I didn’t fix this by making the radar smarter.
+The rule is the whole method on this site compressed into one move.
+It’s the Prompt Stack doing its job, separating what has been verified from what has merely been asserted, done with my own eyes.
+I don’t hand the checking back to the machine that’s already sure.

 What I changed

 Which is, when you write it down, exactly the habit I keep recommending for whatever your AI just handed you.
-The confident summary is where you start, not where you stop, and the receipt is the thing to go and find before you act on it.
+The confident summary is where you start.
+The receipt is the thing to go and find before you act on it.

 What worked: the one rule meant to catch this caught this.
 The verification step earned its place on the very day the automation it was guarding got fooled.